Dashadower/dashadower.github.io/_posts/2023-09-20-Coq_Tactics.md

     destruct H as [Hn _].  (* Onky keeps Hn *)
     ```

     The same works for disjunctive hypotheses.
+However, it creates two subgoals, one with left being true and another with right being true.

 - `destruct H as [x' H']` (On hypotheses with existential quantifiers):